nhcooper123/pinniped-macro/README.md

 This repository contains all the code and some data used in the [paper](https://doi.org/10.1093/evolut/qpae061).

 To cite the paper:
 >  Park T, Burin G, Lazo-Cancino D, Rees J.P.G., Rule J.P, Slater G.J, Cooper N. 2024.
-Charting the Course of Pinniped Evolution: insights from molecular phylogeny and fossil record integration.
-Evolution, qpae061.
+Charting the course of pinniped evolution: insights from molecular phylogeny and fossil record integration.
+Evolution, 78, 1212-1226.
 DOI: 10.1093/evolut/qpae061.

 To cite this repo:
 >  Gustavo Burin, Travis Park, Graham Slater, Natalie Cooper.
 Code for the paper v1.
 GitHub: nhcooper123/pinniped-macro.
 Zenodo.
 DOI: 10.5281/zenodo.10611047.